tinkersprojects/ESP8266-breakout-board/README.md

 - ESP11
 - ESP12

-The PCB uses headers to connect to a bread board.
-The PCB also has resistors, buttons and a programming port to make it easier for you to develop your your applications or gadget.
+The PCB uses headers to connect to a breadboard.
+The PCB also has resistors, buttons and a programming port to make it easier for you to develop your applications or gadget.

-The PCB can be purchased from: [https://tinkersprojects.com/product/esp2688-breakout/](https://tinkersprojects.com/product/esp2688-breakout/)
+The PCB can be purchased from [https://tinkersprojects.com/product/esp2688-breakout/](https://tinkersprojects.com/product/esp2688-breakout/)